Consonant cluster: Origin

 Consonant clusters can also originate from assimilation of a consonant with a vowel.
-In many Slavic languages, the combination mi- and me- regularly gave mli- and mle-.
-Compare Russian zemlyá with Polish ziemia, both from Proto-Balto-Slavic *źemē.
+In many Slavic languages, the combination mji, mje, mja etc. regularly gave mlji, mlje, mlja etc. Compare Russian zemlyá, which had this change, with Polish ziemia, which lacks the change, both from Proto-Balto-Slavic *źemē.
+See Proto-Slavic language and History of Proto-Slavic for more information about this change.